bphenriques/EKEventStoreWrapper/README.md

 # EKEventStoreWrapper
 EKEventStoreWrapper

-The goal is to sugarcoat the code when handling calendar:
+The goal is to simplify EKEventStore usage:
 ```swift

 let calendarManager = CalendarManager(calendarName: "CalendarTest")